ckeditor/ckeditor4-docs/docs/guide/dev/features/format/README.md

 ## Block-Level Text Formats Demo

-See the [working "Applying Block-Level Text Formats" sample](https://sdk.ckeditor.com/samples/format.html) that showcases the usage and customization of basic text formatting.
+See the {@linksdk format working "Applying Block-Level Text Formats" sample} that showcases the usage and customization of basic text formatting.

 ## Related Features